 A trip to the dentist can be an unnerving affair – the thought of all those peculiar instruments, and then after that angst there’s the bill to pay too.
 So what’s the best way to spread the costs of dental treatment?

 Choosing toothpaste should be one of life’s simpler decisions.
 But with more than a hundred varieties on sale promising everything from cavity prevention to teeth whitening, how do you decide which is best?

 Strangely, I used to loved going to our NHS dentist as a child.
 Maybe it was the free lolly they gave you (not something you can imagine dentists encouraging these days).
 Still, at least I was able to visit an NHS dentist.

 How easy is it to find out which NHS dentist in your area can give you an appointment?
 We’ve found that getting accurate information can be a real struggle.

-As we launch a campaign to Clean Up Dental Costs, the General Dental Council tells us about the standards it enforces across the dental industry and how it takes action.
+As we launch a campaign to Clean Up Dental Costs, the General Dental Council tells us about the dentistry standards it enforces across the industry and how it takes action.
 Find out more in this guest post from the GDC:

 Last week we asked you whether you use an electric or manual toothbrush.
 As the referee of that debate, I have to award team electric the winners.
 But it was a valiant effort by the manual underdogs.